OUR GUIDE TO BIRTHSTONES

 Aquamarine is also the official gemstone for the 19th wedding anniversary.
 It is mostly found and mined in Brazil and countries that fall along the Mozambique geological belt in Africa, though there are other sources.
 Darker shades of Aquamarine tend to be cloudier, whereas cleaner stones are often very light in hue.

 Although it is most famous for its glorious cool blue colour, Aquamarine is sometimes found with delicate greenish hues.
-In recent times it's been noted that the bluer the stone is, the more valuable it is, generally speaking.
-But as recently as the 19th century it was the sea green coloured stones that were sought after by the worlds collectors.
+In recent times, the bluer stones are considered more valuable, but as recently as the 19th century it was the sea green tone that was highly coveted by collectors.

 April